Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

 - Compilation options have been updated.
   - The default mode for C++ is now -std=gnu++14 instead of -std=gnu++11.
   - Program Instrumentation Option (-fstack-protector-strong) and Linker option (-Wl,-z,relro) have been added globally to improve security.
-  - Code generation Option (-frecord-gcc-switches) has been added and now used command line is recorded into the object file as .GCC.command.line.
+  - Code generation option (-frecord-gcc-switches) has been added and now used command line is recorded into the object file as .GCC.command.line.
   - "_FILE_OFFSET_BITS=64" has been added as default on armv7l.
   - New warning options have been enabled by default in -Wall -Wextra switches.
 - Toolchain testing infrastructure has been enabled.